Why We Need to Talk to Kids About Race... By Amanda Hayes

 that after reading the series, the kids were more empathetic and less prejudiced toward minority groups.

-I don’t need another reason to read the Harry Potter books with my kids, to be honest.
+Do you need another reason to read the Harry Potter books with your children?
 I live and breathe Harry Potter.
 My home is filled with Harry Potter themed décor.
 Still, this is a great reason to pick up those books and give ‘em

 a read with your kids.

-Another way I have brought up the idea of race with my kids is talking about current events.
+Another strategy to discuss race relations is talking about current events.
 As I’m sure you well know, several highly publicized killings of young black men (and some very suspicious deaths of some women) by police officers

 has sparked a national debate about whether or not blacks are treated poorly by police (they are), and if police are let off the hook too easily for gravely overstepping their bounds when interacting with civilians (they are).

 So back to ‘the talk’.
-I very simply told my kids on the way home from school one day that I was particularly troubled by all of the young black people who are dying at the hands of police officers.
+You can easily mention, say, on the way home from school or the grocery store, that you are troubled by all of the young black people who are dying at the hands of police officers.
 Why would white people, who are caught

 on camera acting belligerently toward police, get off with a warning or get left alone, when a black person is likely to be shot for simply being confrontational, as their white counterparts do all the time?
 Why is it that when white kids misbehave,